hertzmann/hertzmann.github.io/_posts/2023-09-27-what-is-creativity.md

 # Creative processes

-Our current algorithms do not model the processes of human creativity at all.
+Our current algorithms do not attempt to model the _processes_ of human creativity.
 Here's an example of what's missing.

 Simplistic descriptions of creativity often emphasize "inspiration," an instaneous flash of insight, those "where did that idea come from?" moments, perhaps granted by the gods on the subconscious mind.
 Hollywood stories like to dramatize invention with a dramatic moment when the scientist or artist saw some real world behavior and turned it into their new discovery.